kellylford/SoundDesignStudio/USER_GUIDE.md

 If you encounter issues:
 1. Check this user guide
 2. Review error messages in the status bar
-3. Check sound_design_debug.log (located next to the .exe) for detailed errors
-4. Try restarting the application
+3. Try restarting the application

 ### Best Practices